-- Compliance with SSAE 3000 requires, among other things, that the practitioner comply with the independence and other requirements of the Accounting and Corporate Regulatory Authority (ACRA) Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities (ACRA Code) and implement quality control procedures that are applicable to the individual engagement6.
-(Ref: Para.
-A5-A6) - Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this SSAE does not override those laws, regulations or provisions.
-In the event that local laws or regulations or the provisions of an emissions trading scheme differ from this SSAE, an engagement conducted in accordance with local laws or regulations or the provisions of a particular scheme will not automatically comply with this SSAE.
-The practitioner is entitled to represent compliance with this SSAE in addition to compliance with local laws or regulations or the provisions of the emissions trading scheme only when all applicable requirements of this SSAE have been met.
+11. Where the engagement is subject to local laws or regulations or the provisions of an emissions trading scheme, this SSAE does not override that law, regulation or provision.
+In the event that local law or regulation or the provision of an emissions trading scheme differ from this SSAE, an engagement conducted in accordance with local law or regulation or the provision of a particular scheme will not automatically comply with this SSAE.
+The practitioner is entitled to represent compliance with this SSAE in addition to compliance with local law or regulation or the provision of the emissions trading scheme only when all applicable requirements of this SSAE have been met.
 (Ref: Para.
 A7)